Here is the fact: the risks of a child using a mobile phone are endless!

 2. Poor Academic Performance

-Sleep deprivation that is as a result of mobile users can affect your kid’s performance at school.
+Sleep deprivation, which is due to excessive use of mobile phones can affect your kid’s performance at school.

-As one of the risks of a child using a mobile, can parents’ guide against poor academic performance from a mobile phone?
-Yes!
+As one of the risks of a child using a mobile, can parents’ guide against poor academic performance?

 These are ways to prevent sleep deprivation: